turnon/trace_tree/README.md

 * `:html => nil` by default.
 Set it true to generate a html in which a tree constructed with `<ul>`, `<li>`.
 (No need to set `color`).
 * `:tmp => nil` by default.
 Set it true or a string or an array of string to specify a tmp file under the default tmp dir of your system.
 (No need to provide `file` argument.
 It makes parent directories as needed)
 * `:htmp => nil` by default.
 It is combination of `:html` and `:tmp`.
+* `:return => true` by default.
+It puts return values of functions into html.
+* `:args => false` by default.
+Set it true to puts arguments of `:call` functions into html.
+Since arguments are always return values of other functions, so this option is not necessary.
 * `:in => //, :out => nil` by default.
 Give them regexp(s) to include/exclude methods defined in files match that regexp(s).
 Notice thread-calls and methods defined by `define_method` are always included.
 Also, once you set any of these two options, the code to trace should not be in same line with `binding.trace_tree() do`.
 * `:timer => nil` by default.
 Set it true if you want to know how much time spent in tracing and drawing tree.
 Notice the `file` should be appendable, otherwise the time will overwrite the tree.
-* `:debug =>` by default.
+* `:debug => nil` by default.
 Give it somthing like what for `:tmp` to output a whole list of TracePoints in file for debug.

 ### Example